These are the degree requirements for students in the AAMW program.

 The Proseminar in Archaeology

 Teaching experience is an important part of graduate training, and the School of Arts and Sciences' five-year fellowship package therefore requires that the student spend four semesters in 'service', usually as teaching assistants during the second and third years.
 In some cases, a mentored research assistantship may be substituted for part of the teaching requirement for one semester.
 Students who are granted credit for courses taken prior to matriculation at the University of Pennsylvania, and who are therefore given advanced standing, may have part of the teaching requirement waived.
-AAMW students teach for a range of departments and groups (e.g. Classics, History of Art, Ancient History, Near Eastern Languages and Civilizations, and Anthropology).
-Penn also provides graduate students with the opportunity to teach their own courses in the College of General Studies.
+AAMW students teach for a range of departments and groups (e.g., Classics, History of Art, Ancient History, Near Eastern Languages and Civilizations, and Anthropology).
+Penn also provides graduate students with the opportunity to teach their own courses in the College of Liberal and Professional Studies (LPS).
 Students may request to teach a standing course, or design a new one.

 In the course of their careers, students in the program need to become familiar with the techniques used in archaeology, including chemical and physical analytical methods, computer science, GIS, environmental archaeology, material science, statistics, and surveying and technical drawing.
 Graduate students are therefore expected to devote the majority of their summers to fieldwork.
 One course in archaeological methods and/or theory is also required, although the AAMW Chair may decide to waive the requirement based on the student's fieldwork experience.
 Depending upon the student's academic program, the group may also encourage participation in summer seminars at learned societies or institutes, such as those at the American Numismatic Society, the American Academy in Rome, or American School in Athens.